 Peak-bagging is ticking off, or ‘bagging’, a pre-defined list of mountain peaks.
 Each summit climbed is another one ‘in the bag’, so to speak.
 Dare I say it, but the common perception is that peak-bagging is for anorak-wearing, compass-wielding, middle-aged men who don’t have girlfriends (or dislike their wives) – but that seems to be an outdated observation.
 Lists like Scotland’s ‘Munros’, England’s ‘Wainwrights’ and Colorado’s ‘14ers’ have gone mainstream, with social media flush with a new type of peak-bagger: families, solo women, experience-chasing millennials and BAME hikers.
 It’s a wonderful thing to see.
+Isn't it time you got your hiking boots out and bagged some summits for yourself?

 But what drives peak-baggers to spend their precious spare time climbing obscure lists of hills?
 Is their approach adventurous and admirable, or does it suck the romance and heart out of mountain-climbing?
 My personal belief is that peak-bagging is a double-edged sword.
 The negatives are that you can easily become a slave to the list, an unhinged fanatic slogging up a boring mountain in a loveless box-ticking exercise.
 But the positives are that it gives you an overarching mission, bringing structure and meaning to your hill-walking; encourages you to explore new places and have new experiences; and offers a wonderful sense of achievement when you reach a milestone.